 What does the greenhouse effect consist of?

-Most of the radiation that has managed to enter the atmosphere reaches the Earth's surface, which causes the surface to heat up, and to send part of this heat in the form of radiation, but at wavelengths greater than that of the Earth. original solar radiation.
+Most of the radiation that has managed to enter the atmosphere reaches the Earth's surface.
+This causes the surface to heat up.
+Then some of this heat is released in the form of radiation, but at wavelengths longer than that of the original solar radiation.

-Of the infrared radiation emitted by the Earth's surface, only a significant part (approximately 90%) will be able to go back through the atmosphere and out into space.
-The rest of the radiation heats the gases in the atmosphere and its heat energy stays there, so the planet is enveloped by a set of hot gases that contribute to heating it.
+Of the infrared radiation emitted by the Earth's surface, only a significant part will get back through the atmosphere and out into space.
+About 90%.
+The rest heats the gases in the atmosphere and their heat energy stays there.
+The planet is enveloped by a set of hot gases that contribute to heating it.

 Why is the greenhouse effect a problem?

 The greenhouse effect is not a problem for life on Earth.
-In reality, it is essential to retain solar heat and prevent it from freezing.
-The problem of the greenhouse effect appears when this natural effect is enhanced by man's action.
+Actually, it is essential to retain solar heat and prevent it from freezing.
+The problem appears when this natural effect is enhanced by man's action.

-- Desertification and droughts, which cause hunger pandemics.
+Desertification and droughts, which cause hunger pandemics.

-- Deforestation, which further increases change.
+Deforestation, which further increases change.

-What are the main gases that cause the greenhouse effect?
+What are the main greenhouse gases?

 Those responsible for this effect on the atmosphere are greenhouse gases.
 We list them in order of importance.

-- Other gases in a smaller proportion.
+Other gases in a smaller proportion.

 These gases have a strong capacity for absorbing heat energy in the infrared region of the spectrum.